TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Guide/NextSteps/Index.rst

 using TypoScript.

-To learn more about the structure and syntax of TypoScript, you can refer to the :ref:`TypoScript Syntax and In-depth Study<t3coreapi:typoscript-syntax-start>` reference.
+To learn more about the structure and syntax of TypoScript, you can refer to the :ref:`TypoScript Syntax and In-depth Study <typoscript-syntax>` reference.

 Finally - as was mentioned again and again throughout this tutorial -